 - Complete all paperwork and submit paperwork to insurance companies, retirement plans and taxing authorities

 Processing pay for freelancers is less complex.
 You determine the pay rate for each freelancer, compute the required pay amount and pay the freelancer.
 Insurance, retirement plans and tax withholdings are handled by each freelancer, not by your firm.

 Don’t Go It Alone

 Payroll is complicated and time-consuming even if you have a single employee.
-Luckily, software like QuickBooks’ payroll solution can do all the calculations, cut checks and even pay taxes and file the documents with state and federal agencies.
+Luckily, software like QuickBooks offers a payroll system that can do all the calculations, cut checks, and even pay taxes and file the documents with state and federal agencies.
 Even better, it integrates perfectly with QuickBooks to keep your books in order.

 QuickBooks Payroll now has 24-hour direct deposit, which means you can approve your direct deposit by 5pm PST and still make payday the next business day.
 Being able to hold onto that cash for an extra day can be critical for employers.